- Patients

 National screening programs

-The aim of screening programs is to pick up early cancers in healthy individuals, who do not have symptoms.
-Mammography is the screening tool used for the early detection of breast cancer.
-The government’s national screening program, BreastScreen Australia, targets women aged 50 to 74 years as 75 per cent of all breast cancers occur in women over the age of 50.
+Cancer screening programs aim to pick up cancers in healthy individuals who do not have symptoms.
+Screening mammography, which is a low dose X-ray taken of the breast, is used for the early detection of breast cancer.
+The government’s national screening program, BreastScreen Australia, targets women aged 50 to 74 years because 75% percent of all breast cancers occur in women over the age of 50 years.1,4

-- Women aged 50-74 are invited to undergo free mammograms every two years
+- Women aged 50 to 74 years are encouraged to have a free mammogram every two years

-- Women aged 40-49 and 75 and over are also eligible to receive free mammograms but do not receive an invitation to attend
+- Women aged 75 years and over with no symptoms are also eligible for free screening mammograms but should first discuss options with their GP

 Chapter 03